avivz/finitebwlc/README.md

 - Do we preempt active downloads? (currently yes)  *We need to explain in the paper how this differs from the analysis*
 - Are partial block downloads saved? (currently no)
 - Do headers take time to propagate? (currently yes)
 - How realistic is the network model? should I simulate P2P flooding, or download from a cloud? (currently downloading from cloud)

 ## Information to collect

 - Mining power wasted (time honest nodes spent mining on tips that aren't longest chain at the time of mining).
-This is slightly different from fraction of blocks discarded if attacker is present.
+This is slightly different from fraction of blocks discarded if attacker is present
 - Fraction of honest blocks in main chain

 ## TODOs